duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 - Improve results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 - Increase usage of your own projects, e.g. data and [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).
-- Learn something new.
 - Attribution [on our site](https://duckduckgo.com/goodies.html) and [Twitter](https://twitter.com/duckduckhack) (working on more).
 - See your code live on a [growing](https://duckduckgo.com/traffic.html) search engine!
+- Learn something new.

 ### What if I'm not a coder at all?

-If you don't code at all and you've ended up here, please go over to our [ideas companion site](http://ideas.duckduckhack.com/) where you can suggest and comment on instant answer ideas such as identifying the best sites and data sources to draw from.
+If you don't code at all and you've ended up here, please go over to our [instand answers ideas forum](http://ideas.duckduckhack.com/) where you can suggest and comment on instant answer ideas.
+For instance, identifying the best sources to draw from is extremely important but not many developers know the best sources, which is where you come in!
 Similarly, you can submit [issues about current instant answers](https://github.com/duckduckgo/duckduckgo/issues?direction=desc&sort=created&state=open).
 Both of these activities are very valuable and will help direct community efforts.

 If you're a business and want your data to be utilized, adding your service to [ideas.duckduckhack.com](http://ideas.duckduckhack.com) is a great way for your API to get picked up by a developer and integrated into the search engine.